dart-lang/site-www/src/content/interop/js-interop/mock.md

 different *implementation* of `getDay` can be called.

-In order to do this, there should be some mechanism of creating a JS object that has a property `getDay` which when called, calls the Dart function.
+In order to do this, there should be some mechanism of creating a JS object that has a property `getDay` which when called, calls a Dart function.
 A simple way is to create a JS object and set the property `getDay` to a converted callback e.g.